-Policies for Schedule Changes and Course Transfers
+and Course Transfers

 Our desire is for scheduling to be done once, in the spring of the previous year, and to be done well, with every family thinking through choices carefully.
-To help minimize mistakes in scheduling and requests for changes, please critically review the course selection form to check completion and to ensure that the classes listed are ones your student truly wishes to take.
+To help minimize mistakes in scheduling and requests for changes, please critically review the course selection form to check for completion and to ensure that the classes listed are ones your student wishes to take.

 Occasionally there are errors in the process which necessitate a schedule change.
 These we try to catch and resolve during the summer, before the school year starts.
-Some course selections are dependent on the final grade in current courses (particularly true for Math); thus some changes to course selections may be recommended after final grades are reviewed in June.
+Some course selections are dependent on the final grade in current courses (particularly courses in Math and World Language); therefore, in mid-June we may require or recommend changes to students' course selections.

-During the summer, if you suspect there has been a scheduling error in the copy you receive in May, parents should contact the scheduler, Mrs. Beall (abeall@aacsonline.org) or the academic dean, Mr. Wiley (dwiley@aacsonline.org).
+During the summer, if you suspect there has been a scheduling error in the copy you receive in June, parents should contact Mr. Nick Cherone (ncherone@aacsonline.org) or Mr. Don Wiley (dwiley@aacsonline.org).
 Include your daytime and evening phone number in your email and details concerning the error.
 We will reply to your inquiry as soon as possible.